 During launch operations, the Jason team gently lowers the ROV into the Gulf of Mexico.

-An added benefit of ROV exploration is that time on bottom is less rushed; allowing scientists time to observe the seafloor between and around the targeted seep communities.
+An added benefit of ROV exploration is that time on bottom is less rushed, allowing scientists time to observe the sea floor between and around the targeted seep communities.
 This lets us better understand how the combined seep and normal slope systems interact rather than take a myopic view of seeps alone.
-Using the analytical tool of stable isotope analysis, following laboratory analysis of samples we will better understand who eats whom within the communities.
-We will also be able to determine if the chemosynthetic production of seeps provides and significant source of food to the more typical deep sea fauna of the surrounding slope.
+Using the analytical tool of stable isotope analysis, following laboratory analysis of samples, we will better understand who eats whom within the communities.
+We will also be able to determine if the chemosynthetic production of seeps provides a significant source of food to the more typical deep-sea fauna of the surrounding slope.
 Based on initial observations, we see little suggestion of heavy utilization of seep production, but lab analyses will tell the full story.
 We were also able to reexamine dense populations of sea urchins found in association with seeps.
 First noted during explorations at the Blake Ridge seeps in the Atlantic, it is anticipated that observations in two years will help explain the origins and persistence of these animals.

-Of special interest among non-chemosynthetic fauna on the continental slope are aggregations of various types of sessile, suspension feeding corals.
-There existence is somewhat problematic since few suspension feeding animals subsist in the deep sea where food is quite scarce and hard bottoms needed for attachment are rare.
-Off the southeastern states, explorations have shown deep coral assemblages to be relative common.
-So far exploration of the northern Gulf of Mexico has found them to be present but less common.
-Below 1500m they have been rarely encountered even though hard substrates are present.
+Of special interest among non-chemosynthetic fauna on the continental slope are aggregations of various types of sessile (attached to a base), suspension-feeding corals.
+Their existence is somewhat problematic since few suspension-feeding animals subsist in the deep sea, where food is quite scarce and the hardbottoms needed for attachment are rare.
+Off the southeastern states, explorations have shown deep coral assemblages to be relatively common.
+So far, exploration of the northern Gulf of Mexico has found them to be present but less common.
+Below 1,500 m they have been rarely encountered even though hard substrates are present.

-Hydrocarbons in nature as well as in industrial chemistry come in many forms and formulations.
-Gases such as methane contain one or just a few carbon atoms.
+Hydrocarbons in nature, as well as in industrial chemistry, come in many forms and formulations.
+Gases such as methane contain one, or just a few, carbon atoms.
 At the other extreme of carbon numbers are thick dark solids commonly referred to as asphalt.
-It was discovered about fifty years ago that large deposits of asphalt exist as mounds in the deepest part of the Gulf of Mexico, the Sigsbee Abyssal Plain.
+It was discovered about 50 years ago that large deposits of asphalt exist as mounds in the deepest part of the Gulf of Mexico, the Sigsbee Abyssal Plain.
 More recently, it has been determined that chemosynthetic fauna is associated with some of these mounds.
-Therefore it was especially interesting that lumps of asphalt were found at Garden Bank 647.
-These were small enough to be picked up by JASON but did not support chemosynthetic fauna.
-Found at a depth of only 1014m, this discovery seriously challenges speculation that superheated water at much greater depth is needed to create the formations.
-As with brines, our new results force us to rethink the processes that produce all types of hydrocarbons on the seafloor.
+Therefore, it was especially interesting that lumps of asphalt were found at Garden Bank 647.
+These were small enough to be picked up by Jason but did not support chemosynthetic fauna.
+Found at a depth of only 1,014 m, this discovery seriously challenges speculation that superheated water at much greater depth is needed to create the formations.
+As with brines, our new results force us to rethink the processes that produce all types of hydrocarbons on the sea floor.

-Because of the large size and mobility of the LuAnn salt sheet, it is relatively common to find brine one the seafloor.
+Because of the large size and mobility of the LuAnn salt sheet, it is relatively common to find brine on the sea floor.
 There are probably several mechanisms which create this water with very high concentrations of salt, but the easiest to envision is the dissolution of the salt layer when in contact with normal seawater.
-The resulting solution is so dense that it mixes into the overlying ocean water very slowing.
-We encountered brine in so many different situations during our JASON deployments that we will be forced to reconsider our preconceptions.
-Especially interesting was an apparent brine-filled crater approximately 150m in diameter at a site designated Alaminos Canyon 601.
+The resulting solution is so dense that it mixes into the overlying ocean water very slowly.
+We encountered brine in so many different situations during our Jason deployments that we will be forced to reconsider our preconceptions.
+Especially interesting was an apparent brine-filled crater, approximately 150 m in diameter, at a site designated as Alaminos Canyon 601.
 This distinct feature supported a large mussel community and had the coloration found in other brine pools.
-After exploring it extensively, we were quite surprised when trying to take a water sample to find far more mud in the crater than brine.
+After exploring it extensively, we were quite surprised to find far more mud in the crater than brine, when we tried to take a water sample .
 Quite possibly, this crater had experienced a recent breech in its wall, allowing the brine to escape.
 Brine systems, it seems, can be quite transient.

-The at-sea component of the Deep Slope Explorations is now complete.
-The 11 student participants will complete analyses in the coming moths, ponder the results, and possibly devote their careers to wider exploration and greater understanding.
+The at-sea component of the Deep Slope explorations is now complete.
+The 11 student participants will complete analyses in the coming months, ponder the results, and possibly devote their careers to wider exploration and greater understanding.
 The eight more established investigators will fit their experiences and greater understanding into their careers.
-Some looking back to first experiences in the deep sea nearly a half century ago will have to adjust long-held ideas.
-Some looking forward to beginning careers that will span another half century will be forming new ideas about the working of the deep.
+Looking back to first experiences in the deep sea nearly a half century ago, some scientists will have to adjust long-held ideas.
+Others, looking forward to beginning careers that will span another half century, will be forming new ideas about the workings of the deep.

 Sign up for the Ocean Explorer E-mail Update List.